Azure/terraform-azure-modules/codex/logic_code/variables.tf.md

 In this case, in `webserver_source_image_id`, `source_image_id` is aligned with the argument in `resource`, `webserver_` is allowed as a prefix.

-Assuming a `variable` is a input parameter used for passing value to a resource, then the name of this `variable` should use the name of the input parameter defined in the resource(prefix is allowed). `description` should copy from the related descriptions in resource definition documents.
+Assuming a `variable` is an input parameter used for passing value to a resource, then the name of this `variable` should use the name of the input parameter defined in the resource(prefix is allowed). `description` should copy from the related descriptions in resource definition documents.

 ## Name of a `variable` should follow rules